- Companies you have interviewed in the past

 Recruiters focused on your industry

 Many recruiters specialize in specific industries or job functions.
 Contact several recruiters to let them know that you are looking for a job.
-Also, give them candidate referrals for other open positions and they will have more incentive to help you in
+Also, give them candidate referrals for other open positions and they will have more incentive to help you in your job search.
+The nature of their work makes them an invaluable source of information and contacts.

 Business organizations in your field